Jeffrey Haas, Director of Bands

-Mr. Luckenbill lives in Waldwick with his wife, Lisa, their two sons, William and Andrew, and their dog, Ruby.
+Mr. Luckenbill lives in Waldwick with his wife, Lisa, their two sons, William and Andrew, their daughter, Lainey, and their dog, Ruby.

 Gary Fink, Director of Jazz and Percussion, Marching Band Sideline Percussion

 Gary Fink is the director of Jazz and Percussion at Ridgewood High School.
 He founded the RHS Percussion Ensemble in 1986, which has become recognized as a superior group by nationally known clinicians and educators.
 The ensemble was chosen to be a part of the Chamber Society of Lincoln Center's Young Musicians Program sixteen times from 1998 to 2020, the first and only percussion ensemble to receive that honor in the program's history.
 In 2001, the ensemble was selected to perform Minoru Miki's Marimba Spiritual on the nationally broadcast radio program "From The Top."

 Mr. Fink has also directed the Percussion Ensemble at New Jersey City University from 2003-2005, the USSBA All Star Percussion Ensemble, NJ Region I High School Jazz Ensemble, has toured China as director of HYPE, and since 1992 has toured Europe as a xylophone soloist and director of the American Music Abroad Red Tour Percussion Ensemble.
 Mr. Fink was the Principal Percussionist for the Ridgewood Concert Band from 1984-2001.
 He was a founding member of the Ethos Percussion Group and has performed and conducted in the pit orchestra of over 155 musical productions.
 He has performed as a member of the Hunter Symphony, the New Jersey Percussion Ensemble and for the Pope at Giants Stadium.
 He studied music at Eastman School of Music and William Paterson College.